 The program is divided into 12 workshops starting with an introduction to blacksmithing safety, techniques and shop etiquette and finishing with conceiving, drawing and producing a final project of the students own design.
 Introduction to business management and accounting, zoning and building codes and other helpful topics are also covered in the program.

 The Certificate – Artistic Blacksmithing: Level 1 Program is primarily taught by Dale Morse.

 Applications must be completed by August 31 for that year’s cohort.
-For example, the application deadline for the Fall 2017 cohort is August 31, 2017.
-Contact us to get on the list for the 2018 Cohort, give Dale Morse a call at 434-960-9718 to set up an interview.
+For example, the application deadline for the Fall 2018 cohort is August 31, 2018.
+To apply for the 2018 Cohort, give Dale Morse a call at 434-960-9718 to set up an interview.
 We encourage you to come by the shop for a tour and to be sure our program is a fit for your expectations.

 For more information on the Certificate program, use the form below.
 Include your phone number to have Mr. Morse call you to discuss the program.
 Include your mailing address to receive a copy of our Student Handbook and Course Catalog.
 FAQs follow.